perintyler/MySampler/README.md

 - `n`: Clear terminal window and scrollback before building
 - `h`: Print out a build script help message
 - `f`: Can be used to specify which plugin formats to build (e.g. 'VST AU')

+### Xcode Integration

+To integrate and build the plugin with Xcode, use [Projucer](https://docs.juce.com/master/tutorial_new_projucer_project.html) along with the `MySampler.jucer` file, which can be found in the `Config` directory.

+This is completely optional, and unit testing is not supported by this build process.

 ### Unit Testing